-At Delaney Heckman, we help control these costs.
+At Andrea Heckman Law, we help control these costs.
 Our Arlington Heights divorce attorneys believe in working hard when the case begins because early hard work usually makes subsequent events easier to manage.
 Through it all, we stand up for your legal and financial rights.
 Moreover, we proactively communicate with you as the divorce moves through the system, so you are never in the dark.

 In many cases, marital property division is either the easiest or the most difficult portion of a marriage dissolution case.

 After a brief marriage, most couples have few joint assets or joint debts.
 So, property division is usually a straightforward matter.